Rostelecom-CERT/vior/README.md

 Violations Receiver
 -------------------

-Content Security Policy **vio**lations **r**eceiver
+Content Security Policy **vio**lations **r**eceiver.

-Currently it uses Elasticsearch as a storage, but other dbs could be easily implemented
+Currently it uses Elasticsearch as a storage, but other dbs could be easily implemented.

 # How to start